syedasifhassan/question_text_to_img/README.md

 wcmatch

-In the directory where you run the python script, make a directory called "queue" and put your zip files there. after you run the script, any successfully processed files will be moved (unmodified) to "queue_completed", and the new files (with all text converted to images) will be created in "processed".
+In the directory where you run the python script, make a directory called "queue" and put your zip files there.
+After you run the script, any successfully processed files will be moved (unmodified) to "queue_completed", and the new files (with all text converted to images) will be created in "processed".

 You may wish to edit the width of the rendered images.
 I chose 350 to fit on phone screens.
 If you want to change it, it's on line 14 of the script.